Cardiff Airport

-Company

-In March 2013, the Welsh Government purchased Cardiff International Airport Ltd (CIAL) from TBI Ltd for £52million.

-The government operates CIAL at arm's length as a private limited company, having established WGC Holdco Limited as a holding company.
-The Welsh Government is the sole shareholder and states that it "operates in an independent and commercial manner, makes investment decisions on a commercial basis, and is liable for its own actions and any issues arising from the running of its business."

-In June 2020, Wayne Harvey, the former Senior Managing Partner for Deloitte Wales, was appointed Chair of Cardiff Airport.
-He took over from Roger Lewis, who had served in the role since November 2015.

-Since 2013, Cardiff Airport has seen improvements made to the terminal and surrounding infrastructure, customer service standards, as well as the introduction of new routes.
+Cardiff Airport (Maes Awyr Caerdydd) (IATA: CWL, ICAO: EGFF) is an airport in Rhoose, Vale of Glamorgan, to the south-west of Cardiff, United Kingdom.
+It is the only airport offering commercial passenger services and cargo services in Wales.
+The airport is owned by the Welsh Government, operating it at arm's length as a commercial business.

 History

 In the early 1940s, the Air Ministry requisitioned land in the rural Vale of Glamorgan to set up a wartime satellite aerodrome and training base, named RAF Rhoose, for Royal Air Force (RAF) Spitfire pilots.
 Construction started in 1941, and the airfield officially began life on 7 April 1942 when it was taken over by No 53 Operational Training Unit.

 After World War II the airfield fell into disuse and was abandoned.
 In 1951, the Bridgend-born Minister of Civil Aviation, David Rees-Williams, called for a commercial airport to be built in South Wales.
 He told the House of Lords that "a decision had to be taken whether to do nothing at...or whether Pengam Moors, the existing airport for Cardiff, should be improved at a cost of some millions of pounds, involving the alteration of the course of the Rumney River or, thirdly, whether an entirely new airport should be constructed or acquired in the vicinity of the capital of Wales."

 Lord Ogmore thought diverting the river at Pengam would be a problem, and feared that the tall chimney stacks of the nearby East Moors Steelworks could pose a safety hazard to aircraft.
 The Welsh Civil Aviation Consultative Committee then proposed the abandoned RAF airfield at Rhoose as a possible alternative.
 On inspecting it, Ogmore found it "in a poor condition, with a large number of bombs stacked on the runways, and buildings in an extreme state of dilapidation".
 However, he considered Rhoose could be suitable for civil aviation "if the necessary money and time were spent upon it".
 The government accepted his proposal, and the Ministry of Aviation began to convert the abandoned airfield into a civilian airport.
 In October 1952, the new Rhoose Airport was opened by Rees-Williams's successor as Minister of Aviation Alan Lennox-Boyd.